hireupau/mobile-assessment/README.md

 ```

 ## Mandatory Requirements
-- Must be completed in react (redux is optional)
+- Must be completed in Swift UI
-- Cannot use third party search select library
-- Behaviour and style should be the same as shown in the images below.
-You can choose which fields you want to use for the description.
-- Items in the list should be selectable via a mouse click.
-On select, the character name should be written to the console.
-- A loader should be shown when the results are being queried from the API
+- Must contain equivalent behaviour to the PWA

 ## Submission
 The submission should be committed to Github and a link provided to the submission along with a readme on how to setup and run the solution.
 The solution is expected to incorporate good software development practices such as comments and tests.